RaineyMisty/katsuo-ropebound/README.md

 rope implementation - rope physics momentum (stop character from moving)

-camera movement - follow the mid point between 2 players
+camera movement - movement up and down follows players

 player movement - jump left, right, up

+collision detection - AABB

 ## Finals goal:

 AI - 2 AIs can climb together

-Multiplayer - at least 2 players can connect to the game and beable to play together.
+Multiplayer - at least 2 players can connect to the game and be able to play together.

+completed map - with moving tracking platforms, hazards (spikes)

+Items- collectable coins

+### Stretch goal

+1. Leaderboard across different instance of game

+2. wall jumping and/ or fish head collision

+3. possible enemines if above 1 or 2 are not accepted